ankz121/2DOceanVectorPlotter/README.md

 To change the depth simply change the array index on depth = depths[] Change m, n to use more or less data.

+For the .py (Python file) change the data address to where ever your nc file is located at.

 Sample nc file was uploaded.
 See results for results.